matthewgrossman/website/docs/housefund/index.md

 ![venmo_qr_code](../assets/venmo_qr.png){ width="300", .centered}

 ## Check/Cash
-While we'd prefer to receive funds via `venmo`, we'll appreciate a contribution in any form!
-We'll have a gift-card table on the wedding day if you'd prefer a physical gift.
+We'll also have a gift-card table on the wedding day as another option.